These Easter Bunny Candy Jars will make great Easter gifts, or you can keep them for yourself and use them as decor.

 Ribbon of your Choice (Burlap or Easter colored ribbons will work fine)

 Pastel Spray Paint (I chose pink)

-Step 1: Spray the lids of your mason jar in your preferred color of choice in an open area.
-Easter is all about pastels and for this I used – Rust-Oleum Candy Pink Gloss – and used one coat.
+Step 1: Spray the lids of your mason jar in your preferred color in an open area.
+Easter is all about pastels, and for this, I used Rust-Oleum Candy Pink Gloss and applied one coat.
 You can use whatever pastel color you prefer.
 I think pastel blue and green would also be perfect.
 One coat takes about 20 minutes to dry, but I kept it in the sunlight for about an hour.

 Step 2: Add a layer of grass at the bottom of your mason jar.
 This will act as your egg nest.

 Step 3: Next add your candy until it’s filled to the top.

 Step 4: Place your lid on your jar and decorate with your ribbon.
 You can either decorate as a bow or just layer it around your jar.
 You can even forego the ribbon if you would prefer.

 Step 5: Glue your bunny figurine to the top of the lid of your candy jar.
 Make sure that it is secure because you don’t want it coming apart before you gift it.